Are your demand forecasts good enough?

 The retail market was already tight.
 With a recession on the way, it will tighten further.
 The industry needs all the help it can get to manage more tightly, forecast better, and generally optimize offerings.
-Fortunately, there are lots of tech tools today that can enhance all these areas and more.
-The question is how well-placed retailers are to understand the potential benefits, embrace these tech tools and integrate them into the heart of their businesses?
+There are lots of tech tools today that can enhance decision-making in all these areas.
+But retailers are struggling to fully appreciate the potential benefits, embrace these tech tools and integrate them into the heart of their businesses.

 Data Science and SMARTS are here to enhance your team

 SMARTS (the collective term for AI, ML engines) are something of a black box; the mathematical calculations they produce are complex and only the answer is provided.
 Knowledge of how the calculation works, which data it inputs (and the quality of this data), and the end impact of changing something is vital and a skill that has never previously been required within a retail organization.